The 20 Best Progressive External Ophthalmoplegia Doctors Near Me in Maryland, US

 English, French

 Neil R. Miller, M.D., is Professor of Ophthalmology, Neurology & Neurosurgery.
 He specializes in neuro-ophthalmology and orbital disease.
 Dr. Miller received his M.D. degree from the Johns Hopkins University School of Medicine and completed his residency in ophthalmology at the Wilmer Eye Institute, where he also served as chief resident.
 He completed a fellowship in neuro-ophthalmology at the University of CA, San Francisco.
 He has been a member of the Wilmer faculty since 1976.
 Dr. Miller is rated as an Experienced provider by MediFind in the treatment of Progressive External Ophthalmoplegia.
-His top areas of expertise are Increased Intracranial Pressure, Benign Essential Blepharospasm, Papilledema, Vitrectomy, and Cataract Removal.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Increased Intracranial Pressure, Benign Essential Blepharospasm, Papilledema, Vitrectomy, and Cataract Removal.
+Dr. Miller is board certified in American Board Of Ophthalmology.

 Experienced in Progressive External Ophthalmoplegia